 For Jane Ann, Director of Advising and Recruiting for Purdue University’s College of Education, March 29, 2017 was a sweet day of success.
-Here she was at Indianapolis airport, headed to Los Angeles to appear on a national television show, “The Doctors,” where her success in treating her diabetes was going to be celebrated for millions to see.
-It marked the culmination of months of learning and hope as she changed her eating habits to reflect the ketogenic lifestyle being studied in the Virta clinical trials at Indiana University Arnett Health.
+Here she was at Indianapolis airport, headed to Los Angeles to appear on a national television show, “The Doctors,” where her success in treating her diabetes with Virta Health was going to be celebrated for millions to see.
+It marked the culmination of months of learning and hope as she changed her eating habits to reflect Virta's research on type 2 diabetes reversal.
 Jane Ann had been chosen to star on the “The Doctors,” which is an Emmy-award winning daytime talk show, because after about a year and a half in the scientific study, she was a model of positive results: she had reversed her type 2 diabetes and her weight was down by 80 pounds.
 Not just that, but the 61-year-old glowed with newfound wellbeing and happiness.
 As she waited at the airport gate, she felt the full satisfaction of her accomplishments and her good fortune.

 But it was about to get a little sweeter.